saleor/saleor-docs/docs/dashboard/catalog/categories.md

 title: Categories
 ---

-Products on the Saleor platform can be sorted by category if you sell a range of items.
+If you sell a range of products on the Saleor platform, they can be conveniently sorted by category.

-## How to add a category
+## How to add product category

-Click [[Add&nbsp;Category]] to enter a new set of products.
+Click [[Add&nbsp;Category]] to create a new set of products.
 Enter the category name, description, and SEO-optimized information the same way as you would with an individual product.
 When finished, click [[Save&nbsp;Category]] in the bottom right corner and then add a widescreen banner photo that will appear at the top of the screen when customers view the category.

 ![Adding category](assets/dashboard-catalog/15.jpg)

 ## How to edit categories

-Once you have your categories, you can edit them at any time by clicking on a category from the list and changing information.
+Once you have your categories set up, you can edit them at any time by clicking on a category from the list and changing information.
 When viewing a category, you have a card at the bottom of the page with tabs for viewing and editing products and sub-catgeories.

 ## How to delete categories